-Table 1 lists the publications that are included with both DB2 OLAP Server and the DB2 OLAP Starter Kit in DB2 Universal Database.
-You can find more information about where to find these books in "Appendix B. Using the DB2 Library" on page 167.
-Additionally, DB2 OLAP Server users can find these books in PDF format in the x:\db2 olap\docs directory, where x:\db2 olap is the directory in which you installed DB2 OLAP Server.
+This section lists books that are included with DB2 OLAP Server, DB2 OLAP Starter Kit, and Add-on products.
+DB2 OLAP Server users can find these books in PDF and HTML format in the x:\db2 olap\docs directory, where x:\db2 olap is the directory in which you installed DB2 OLAP Server workstation applications.
+Information about the DB2 library including DB2 OLAP Server can be found in "Appendix B. Using the DB2 Library" on page 221.